BigIan1969/Blocktrace/README.md

               i += 1
           return f1

-      #Instanciate blocktrace tracking changes on globals and builtins but tracing all local
+      #Instantiate blocktrace tracking changes on globals and builtins but tracing all local
       #variables regardless of changes
       example=blocktrace.BlockTrace("Test",
                                     _globals='changes',